 The requested page could not be found.

-IMPORTANT SAFETY INFORMATION and INDICATION for INVEGA SUSTENNA® (paliperidone palmitate)
+IMPORTANT SAFETY INFORMATION for INVEGA SUSTENNA® (paliperidone palmitate)

 INVEGA SUSTENNA® (paliperidone palmitate) is indicated for the treatment of: